gpambrozio/BambuAppDaemon/README.md

   2. **Add a Custom Repository**:
      - Click on the three dots in the top right corner and select "Custom repositories".
      - Enter this URL: `https://github.com/gpambrozio/BambuAppDaemon.git`
-     - Select "AppDaemon" as the category.
+     - Select "AppDaemon" as the category / type.
      - Click "Add".

   4. **Install the App**: